The new year is fast approaching—and amidst the flurry of snow and holiday parties, tax season can sneak up on you. Let’s make sure you’re ready!

 You will discover creative ways to identify and eliminate routines that are no longer benefiting your business.Download

-Not much has changed regarding sending 1099s to vendors this year compared to 2017.
-The only modification is that if you don’t get a contractor’s EIN or Social Security number the amount you are required to withhold as backup was reduced to 24% from 28%.
+Not much has changed regarding sending 1099s to vendors this year compared to 2018.
+The only modification, which took effect in 2018, is that if you don’t get a contractor’s EIN or Social Security number the amount you are required to withhold as backup was reduced to 24% from 28%.

 If you plan to file more than 250 1099-MISC forms with the IRS, you still must file electronically.
 In accordance with Filing Information Returns Electronically (FIRE), they prefer that you eFile regardless of the number.